phicks22/python-beginner/README.md

 conda env create -n python-beginner
 ```

-This will generate a virtual environment (venv) with all necessary packages for this repository.
+This will generate a virtual environment with all necessary packages for this repository.
 Now we have to activate it:
 ```bash
 conda activate python-beginner
 ```